wearsshoes/meadow/meadow.knowledge.md

 ### Core
 - monitor.py
   - runs the monitoring loop and saves logs
+- screenshot_analyzer.py
+  - analyzes screenshots and extracts text
-- analyzer.py
+- pdf_analyzer.py
-  - contains the core logic and api calls
+  - analyzes PDFs and extracts content
 - manicode_wrapper.py
   - used to create notes from analysis